 - Image galleries (with rotating images, lightboxes, etc.)

-- Language translation (e.g. you can instantly change your website’s content from English to French)
+- Instant language translation (e.g. you can instantly change your website’s content from English to Italian)

 - Statistical reporting (e.g. number of visitors, pages visited, keywords searched, etc.)

 - Customer interactivity – contest, live chat, currency conversion, etc.

 - Media integration